sourcegraph/about/blogposts/github-universe-liveblog-innersource.md

 Q: Can you elaborate on how you’re dealing with security concerns?

 Jeff: We’re investing in automation to flag patterns that might indicate security breaches or code leakage.
-There’s still a long way to go in quantifying cost and risk (in some cases, it might be cheaper to just let someone steal code).
+There's still a long way to go in quantifying cost and risk (in some cases, it might be cheaper to just let someone steal code).

-Jeremy: There’s no going back.
+Jeremy: there's no going back.
 We just have to deal with it and learn more about encryption to make sure things are secure while they become more open.

 Panna: Yeah, the ship has sailed.
 Her focus is on ensuring their developers understands how to collaborate effectively, across different geographic locations and cultures.

 Jeff: IBM has learned from a couple of painful experiences to shift away from super strict compliance enforcement.
-If someone is doing something a certain way, there’s probably a good reason for it, so now we try to understand and learn why someone is doing something that might go against our inner source policy and figure out if it’s helping or hurting our business.
+If someone is doing something a certain way, there's probably a good reason for it, so now we try to understand and learn why someone is doing something that might go against our inner source policy and figure out if it’s helping or hurting our business.

 Q: Final question: are there specific ways that make your inner sourcing approach unique due to the constraints of your specific industry?

 Panna: Inner source helps people help themselves — you can submit a pull request without having to wait on someone’s answer to your question.
 This is especially important for us because of all the different components and pieces of information we have tie together.

-Jeremy: I don’t think there’s a lot of things specific to retail.
+Jeremy: I don’t think there's a lot of things specific to retail.
 A lot of the stuff we do translates to other industries.
 For example, we’re releasing an open source React framework soon called Electrode that should be useful for a wide range of web apps.